Why Phoenix—Yes, Phoenix—Is an Epic Summer Spot

 The family traveler

 For more animal encounters—both real and fantasy—head to OdySea in the Desert.
-This multi-venue family travel mecca includes Pangaea: Land of the Dinosaurs (home to more than 50 animatronic dinosaurs); Butterfly Wonderland (where the vast indoor conservatory feels like a living, fluttering kaleidoscope); and OdySea Aquarium (don't miss the recently launched Voyager, a virtual submarine ride emceed by a researcher).
+This multi-venue family travel mecca includes Pangaea: Land of the Dinosaurs (home to more than 50 animatronic dinosaurs); Butterfly Wonderland (where the vast indoor conservatory feels like a living, fluttering kaleidoscope); and OdySea Aquarium (don't miss the resident Voyager, a virtual submarine ride emceed by a researcher).

 The relaxation seeker